 Overnights can Provide Meaningful Parenting Time

 Courts have found that unless circumstances indicate otherwise, parenting should include regular overnight visits, which helps the parent-child relationship to flourish.
 Such visits can be encouraged even when the child is very young.
 However, judges have reminded parties that it is important to share information and communicate so identical routines can be followed, which eases the transition for younger children.

 Contact Windsor Divorce Lawyers For Your Questions Regarding Parenting Time Arrangements and Decision-Making Responsibilities

-The lawyers at Howie Johnson Barristers & Solicitors in Windsor focus exclusively on family law matters.
+The lawyers at Johnson Miller Family Lawyers in Windsor focus exclusively on family law matters.
 We can provide you with valuable information tailored to your unique situation so that you know what to expect and can understand your rights and obligations.
 To discuss your matter further or arrange a meeting, please contact us online or call us at 519.973.1500